-- I. Based upon our criteria and assessment of the peer-reviewed literature, an initial diagnostic facet joint injection or medial branch block has been medically proven to be effective and, therefore, is considered medically appropriate to determine whether chronic neck or back pain is of facet joint origin, when ALL of the following criteria are met: - A. Pain has persisted for at least three(3) months. - B. In the past three months pain has persisted despite at least four weeks of appropriate conservative treatment (e.g., physical therapy, chiropractic care and exercise, medications such as nonsteroidal anti-inflammatory drugs (NSAIDs) or analgesics), unless contraindicated and the reason(s) for contraindication(s) is/are documented in the medical record. - C. Clinical findings and imaging studies suggest no other obvious cause of the pain (e.g., central spinal stenosis with neurogenic claudication/myelopathy, foraminal stenosis or disc herniation with concordant radicular pain/radiculopathy, infection, tumor, fracture, pseudoarthrosis, or pain related to spinal instrumentation). - D. The spinal motion segment is not posteriorly fused. - II.
-Based upon our criteria and assessment of the peer-reviewed literature, a second diagnostic facet joint injection or medial branch block, performed to confirm the validity of the positive clinical response clinical response to the initial facet joint injection or medical branch block, has been medically proven to be effective and, therefore, is considered medically appropriate when ALL of the following criteria are met: - A. The facet joint injection or medial branch block is administered at the same level as the initial injection. - B. The initial diagnostic facet joint injection or medial branch block produced a positive response (i.e., at least 80% relief of facet-mediated pain for at least the expected minimum duration of the effect of the local anesthetic). - C. A radiofrequency joint denervation/ablation procedure is being considered.
+- I. Based upon our criteria and assessment of the peer-reviewed literature, an initial diagnostic facet joint injection or medial branch block has been medically proven to be effective and, therefore, is considered medically appropriate to determine whether chronic cervical, thoracic, or lumbar pain is of facet joint origin, when ALL the following criteria are met: - A. Pain has persisted for at least three months; - B. In the past three months pain has persisted despite at least four weeks of appropriate conservative treatment (e.g., physical therapy, chiropractic care, exercise, medications such as nonsteroidal anti-inflammatory drugs (NSAIDs) or analgesics).
+If conservative treatment is contraindicated, the reason(s) for contraindication(s) is/are required to be documented in the medical record; - C. Clinical findings and imaging studies suggest no other obvious cause of the axial neck or back pain (e.g., central spinal stenosis with neurogenic claudication/myelopathy, foraminal stenosis or disc herniation with concordant radicular pain/radiculopathy, infection, tumor, fracture, pseudoarthrosis, or pain related to spinal instrumentation); - D. The spinal motion segment is not posteriorly fused; - E. A radiofrequency joint denervation/ablation procedure is being considered; and - F. Presence of predominantly axial cervical, thoracic, or lumbar pain. - II.
+Based upon our criteria and assessment of the peer-reviewed literature, a second diagnostic facet joint injection or medial branch block, performed to confirm the validity of the positive clinical response to the initial facet joint injection or medical branch block, has been medically proven to be effective and, therefore, is considered medically appropriate when ALL the following criteria are met:

+A. The facet joint injection or medial branch block is administered at the same level as the initial injection;